robotpy/robotpy-docs/faq.rst

 Is Command-based programming available?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Of course!
-Check out the :mod:`wpilib.command <wpilib.command>` package.
+Check out the :mod:`commands2 <commands2>` package.
 There
 is also some :ref:`python-specific documentation available <command_framework_docs>`.

 Is there an easy way to test my code outside of the robot?